provenance-io/provenance-mobile-wallet/README.md

 2. Run `source ~/.zshrc` or restart Terminal

 ### Xcode Configuration

+> Before continuing, be sure your Apple ID is added to the Figure
+> Technologies Inc. (FDT7XCU6W7) Apple development team.
+The following
+> steps assume you have selected the Figure Technologies Inc. team when
+> using developer.apple.com

 Create a development certificate
 1. Go to the [Apple certificates list](https://developer.apple.com/account/resources/certificates/list)
 2. Click the "+" icon